 It was 6 AM when we woke up and drove to the Lanet Gate.
 We got a gate pass at this gate to show at the park’s HQ since we couldn’t pay here.
 Before we arrived at the main gate we already spotted a black rhino!
 Incredible!
 At the main gate we asked for a map.
 It was unavailable due to the fact that the lake flooded in 2012 and caused many roads to be impassable.
 Lake Nakuru is that big that a large part of the park is simply underwater.
 Now they are waiting for what the lake is going to do before they bring out a new map (as if the water level suddenly drops after 6 years).
 The building from the national park is also flooded which is strange to see when passing them.
 There used to be thousands of flamingos in the lake but they moved to another lake.
 A fraction of the flamingos still visits the park though.

 You may also like The rare species of Samburu National Reserve

 Driving around Lake Nakuru

 The fun thing about the park is that you can drive all the way around the lake.
 We did this counterclockwise and saw a lot of animals and birds.
 In the Southern section of the park there is a small waterfall.
 On our way to the falls we saw two lions mating.
 When we arrived at the ‘scene’ the male lion was coming up to the car and decided to spray some urine on the back of the car, how lovely!
-After lunching at the falls we drove towards the North Eastern part of the park and on the other side of the lake.
-This is were we saw two groups of five rhinos.
+After lunch at the falls, we drove towards the North-Eastern part of the park and on the other side of the lake.
+This is where we saw two groups of five rhinos.
 Definitely a pretty sighting to end the game drive.